Common Minke Whale

 Sightings and ecosystem surveys

-Every autumn from August–October, Norway has marine mammal observers onboard the vessels participating in the Barents Sea ecosystem survey, which is a joint effort with Russia.
-Some results from these surveys, assessing the associations between baleen whales and their prey, were published by Skern-Mauritzen et al. (2011).
+From August to October each year, Norway places marine mammal observers aboard vessels participating in the Barents Sea ecosystem survey, a collaborative effort with Russia.
+Findings from these surveys provides valuable insights into the relationships between baleen whales and their prey (Skern-Mauritzen et al., 2011; 2022).

 Ecosystem-based management

-Norway, along with other NAMMCO member countries, has a long-term goal of implementing ecosystem-based management for its fisheries and marine mammal hunts.
-This involves food web modelling to determine what impact the harvesting (or not harvesting) of one species might have on others in the ecosystem.
-Norway has concentrated its efforts in this area on modelling the Barents Sea ecosystem, which is relatively simple and has just a few very abundant species.
+Norway and other NAMMCO member countries aim to implement ecosystem-based management for fisheries and marine mammal hunts.
+This approach involves food web modelling to evaluate the impacts of harvesting—or not harvesting—specific species on the broader ecosystem.
+Norway has focused on modelling the Barents Sea ecosystem, which is relatively simple and dominated by a few abundant species.

-In 2019, the first review of baleen whale ecology in high-latitude marine ecosystems of both the north Atlantic and north Pacific was published, with members of the NAMMCO Scientific Committee involved as co-authors (Moore et al. 2019).
-The review was performed to provide a circumpolar baseline of population estimates and habitats for these species and to assess their capacity as ecosystem sentinels.
+Results confirm that common minke whales are critical predators in the Barents Sea, exerting significant predation pressure on herring, cod, and capelin (NAMMCO, 2010).
+In 2019, a comprehensive review of baleen whale ecology in high-latitude ecosystems of the North Atlantic and North Pacific was published, with NAMMCO Scientific Committee members contributing as co-authors (Moore et al., 2019).
+This review provided a circumpolar baseline of population estimates and habitats, as well as an evaluation of baleen whales as ecosystem sentinels.

 DNA register

-The DNA register, for which DNA profiles are taken from every common minke whale caught, has found uses outside the monitoring of legal catch in Norway (Glover et al. 2011).
-Skaug and Øien (2005) analysed the profiles of 288 mother-foetus pairs in the registry to determine the partial DNA profile of the father in each case.
-They then searched the register to determine if the father had also been caught.
-They were able to identify three likely cases of paternity in the dataset.
+Norway’s DNA register, which records DNA profiles from every common minke whale caught, has applications beyond monitoring legal catches (Glover et al., 2011).
+Skaug and Øien (2005) analysed 288 mother-foetus pairs from the register to determine partial DNA profiles of the fathers.
+By searching the register, they identified three likely cases of paternity.

-Such DNA data can be informative for understanding stock relationships in the area, as the time and location of every kill is known.
-Using data from the DNA register, Quintela et al. (2014) found no evidence to support the existence of spatial or cryptic population genetic structure of minke whales in the Northeast Atlantic.
-Data from the register can probably also be used to roughly estimate the number of minke whales in the area through genetic “mark-recapture” analysis; this produces an estimate similar to those from sightings surveys, but with greater uncertainty because of the low number of recaptures.
+These genetic data provides insights into stock relationships, as the time and location of each kill are recorded.
+Using data from the DNA register, Quintela et al. (2014) found no evidence of spatial or cryptic genetic population structures among minke whales in the Northeast Atlantic.
+Additionally, the register can be used for genetic “mark-recapture” analysis to estimate whale abundance.
+Although such estimates align with those from sightings surveys, they carry greater uncertainty due to the small number of recaptures.

-In addition to this, the register has also been used to identify occasional instances of Antarctic minke whales and hybrids between the Antarctic and North Atlantic minke whale in the catch.
-The Antarctic minke whale is, a species previously thought to occur only in the southern hemisphere (Glover et al. 2010, 2013).
+The register has also helped identify instances of Antarctic minke whales and hybrids between Antarctic and North Atlantic minke whales in Norwegian catches.
+Antarctic minke whales were previously thought to occur exclusively in the southern hemisphere (Glover et al., 2010, 2013).

 Satellite telemetry

-Common minke whales are widely dispersed in the Northeast Atlantic during the summer but virtually nothing is known about their movements, site fidelity and dispersal patterns in this area, especially in winter.
-Satellite telemetry is a powerful tool for collecting data on migration, winter distribution and key behavioural and physiological parameters of cetacean species.
-Norway started satellite tagging minke whales in September 1994 (Heide-Jørgensen et al. 2001) in the attempt of identifying their seasonal movement patterns along the coast of Norway.
+Common minke whales are widely distributed in the Northeast Atlantic during summer, but little is known about their movements, site fidelity, and dispersal patterns, especially in winter.
+Satellite telemetry provides valuable data on migration routes, winter distribution, and behavioural patterns.
+Norway began satellite tagging of minke whales in 1994 to study their seasonal movements along the Norwegian coast (Heide-Jørgensen et al., 2001).

 Morphology

-In 2018, a joint Japanese-Norwegian cooperation studied the possible morphological differences of the white flipper patch between the North Atlantic and North Pacific common minke whales, with the results showing clear morphological differences (Nakamura et al. 2018).
+In 2018, a collaborative study between Japanese and Norwegian researchers investigated potential morphological differences in the white flipper patch between North Atlantic and North Pacific minke whales.
+The results confirmed distinct morphological differences between the two populations (Nakamura et al., 2018).

 Borchers, D.L., Pike, D.G., Gunnlaugsson, Th. and Vikingsson, G.A.
 (2009).
 Minke whale abundance estimation from the NASS 1987 and 2001 aerial surveys using cue counting with distance estimation errors.
 NAMMCO Scientific Publications, 7, 95–110. https://doi.org/10.7557/3.2708